SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 ### Poe.com (by Quora)

-- Eeccommended API for new users who lack tech savviness.
+- Recommended for users who lack tech savviness, powerful PCs, or money, but still want to use a capable cloud LLM.
 - free use of OpenAI's ChatGPT 3.5 turbo (4k) and Anthropic's Claude-instant (5.5k)
 - paid account can access more models such as ChatGPT 4 and Claude 100k
 - customizable bots allow for behavior and character profile to be set on the website
 - somewhat tedious initial setup process
+- SillyTavern's connection to Poe API is unnofficial and could be disabled by Quora at any time
 - [SillyTavern + Poe Setup Guide](https://docs.sillytavern.app/usage/api-connections/poe/)

 ### WindowAI/OpenRouter